 Aspire lounge location Terminal 2 SAN

-Location of the Aspire lounge in the corridor between Terminal 2 West and East.
+Location of the Aspire Lounge in the corridor between Terminal 2 West and East.

 If you’re coming from the Terminal 2 East security checkpoint, follow the same instructions I laid about above for the United Club and Sky Club: turn left towards the corridor leading to T2 West, but you don’t have to go far since the entrance to the Airspace lounge is located mid-way through.